 - Sesame seeds (optional)

-In a bowl, mix the cubed chicken, salt, pepper, corn starch, flour, and 1/2 c water.
+In a bowl, mix the cubed chicken, salt, pepper, corn starch, flour, and 1/2 cup water.
 Mix well.
 You may need a little more water if the batter is too dry.

 In a large wok or deep pan, heat the vegetable oil to 350°F and fry the chicken until golden brown.
 You may need to fry in 2-3 batches.

-Drain the pot of almost all but about 1 Tbsp of oil, and add the minced garlic and ginger.
-Cook for about a minute over medium heat until the garlic just begins to brown, then add the soy sauce, sugar, rice wine vinegar, japones chiles, broth and Bravado Spice Aka Miso Ghost Reaper Hot Sauce.
+Drain the pot of almost all but about 1 tablespoon of oil, and add the minced garlic and ginger.
+Cook for about a minute over medium heat until the garlic just begins to brown, then add the soy sauce, sugar, rice wine vinegar, japones chiles, broth and Bravado Spice Aka Miso Ghost-Reaper Hot Sauce.

-In a small bowl, mix about 1 Tbsp of cool water and 1/4 tsp of corn starch to make a slurry.
+In a small bowl, mix about 1 tablespoon of cool water and 1/4 teaspoon of corn starch to make a slurry.
 When completely mixed, add to the pot.

 Add the fried chicken pieces and toss well until evenly coated.
 Serve immediately over rice and top with optional sesame seeds or sliced chives.